 We are united in guiding every person to their best health.
-One way we do that is making sure we come around patients to help them understand what it means to be a patient at Kettering Health.
+One way we do that is by making sure we come around patients to help them understand what it means to be a patient at Kettering Health.

 We invite every patient’s comments, questions, and concerns.
 We encourage you to share them with your nurse, nurse manager, department manager, or supervisor for your care.

 If you have a question about a bill, need an itemized statement, want to update insurance information, or need to dispute a bill, please call (937) 384-8788.

 Having access to your medical records or the medical records of a loved one is a necessary quality to receiving care.
 If you need information about your medical record or need to obtain yours or a family member’s, please call (937) 752-2200 or visit Medical Records.

 Surgery Costs and HCAPS Application